DBC-SF/mentorship-wiki/README.md

 - [Submit Hours in Workday](#how-to-submit-your-hours-in-workday)

 #### Access to Cohort Orgs:
 You need access to Cohort Orgs to perform code reviews and gain general insight of material on a phase.

+Currently - If you are working a phase and require access to the org email the Mentor Coordinator to be added in.

-To accomplish this you have been added to the SF-Mentors team on GitHub.
+Future Goal -- To accomplish this you have been added to the SF-Mentors team on GitHub.
 This team will be invited to each incoming Cohort Org, granting you full access to all material therein.
 Access Issues: Ensure that you have accepted the invitation from Github for each active Cohort, else contact Mentor Coordinator.

 #### Giving and Receiving Feedback:
 - Complete the [Weekly Mentor Survey](https://docs.google.com/a/devbootcamp.com/forms/d/1aYZX7t737QJcIxmb25DCwcYPzKsxzgmiz_COOHjxj0I/viewform) weekly to talk about your experiences.